 Community Health Services/Outreaches

 As part of a holistic approach to making basic health care available to all, HIFASS organizes and participates in outreach programs, health fairs and other related activities at the community level to complement its other humanitarian services.
-HIFASS sponsors and also collaborates with the NMOD, SACAs, LACAs and other CBOs, to carry out various awareness and community outreach activities;
+HIFASS sponsors and also collaborates with several partners to carry out various awareness and community outreach activities.
+Some of our community activities include;

 - Prevention education, counseling and testing of HIV, Malaria and diabetics in TRADOC Niger State and Shittu-Alao Barracks in Nasarawa State